-Cash provided by operating activities was \$14.0 million for the year ended December 31, 2010.
-We had net income of \$11.0 million, which included non-cash charges consisting of \$3.5 million in depreciation, an asset impairment charge of \$0.8 million, an increase in deferred income taxes of \$0.5 million and \$0.3 million in stock-based compensation expense.
-Other uses of cash in operating activities totaled \$2.1 million, which included an increase in accounts receivable of \$3.0 million, an increase of \$0.8 million in prepaid expenses, an increase in inventory of \$0.5 million and a decrease in income taxes payable of \$0.1 million.
-These were partially offset by an increase in account liabilities of \$1.2 million and an increase in accounts payable of \$1.1 million.
-The increase in accounts receivable reflects increased revenue.
-The increase in accounts payable was due to an increased level of operations.
+Cash provided by operating activities was \$23.5 million for the year ended December 31, 2011.
+We had net income of \$18.0 million, which included non-cash charges consisting of \$4.3 million in depreciation, \$2.2 million in deferred taxes and \$1.1 million in stock-based compensation expense partially offset by excess tax benefit from stock-based compensation of \$0.7 million.
+Other uses of cash in operating activities totaled \$1.4 million, which included an increase in accounts receivable of \$3.4 million, an increase in inventory of \$2.2 million and an increase in prepaid expenses and other of \$0.6 million.
+These were partially offset by an increase in accrued liabilities of \$3.3 million and an increase in accounts payable of \$1.5 million.
+The impact of deferred taxes is due to the composition of our earnings, including revenue earned in domestic or foreign jurisdictions.
+The increases in accounts receivable, inventory and accounts payable reflect the growth of our business and support the increase in revenue in 2011 compared to 2010 as previously discussed.
+The increase in prepaid expenses and other was primarily attributable to costs incurred as we prepared for our initial public offering.
+The increase in accrued liabilities and other was primarily driven by employee compensation accruals for amounts earned in 2011 but paid in early 2012.